Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Admissible sheaves and stable quotients

 \subsection{Relative case}

-This is the case where $Y$ is a separated Deligne-Mumford stack of finite type and $D\subset Y$ is an effective Cartier divisor.
+This is the case where $Y$ is a separated Deligne--Mumford stack of finite type and $D\subset Y$ is an effective Cartier divisor.
 Take an affine \'etale neighborhood $U=\Sp A$ of $p\in D$, where $D|_U$ is defined by some nonzero-divisor $f\in A$.
 Then there is a map $U\rar \A^1=\Sp \C[y]$, given by $y\mapsto f$.
 A coherent sheaf $\F$ on $U$ is represented by an $A$-module $M$.
-The following lemma gives a local description of normality in this case.
+The following lemma gives a local description of normality in this case, which is a restatement of the definition by the flatness criteria in commutative algebra.

 \begin{lem} The followings are equivalent. \begin{enumerate}[1)] \item $\F|_U$ is normal to $D|_U$;

 \item The map $M\xrar{\times f} M$ is injective;

 \item $M$ is flat over $\A^1$ at the point $0\in \A^1$, i.e. the stalk of $M$ at $0\in \A^1$ is flat over the local ring $\Ou_{\A^1,0}=\C[y]_{(y)}$. \end{enumerate} \end{lem}